 Using too much foundation can be tempting if you suffer from acne breakouts, but it may worsen your condition.
 If you apply layer after layer of foundation (whether liquid or powder-based makeup), you risk putting a hold on the healing process and ending up with more acne.
 Instead, it's much better to use a lightweight foundation and a high-coverage concealer to let your skin breathe and avoid potential congestion that will worsen acne.

 Another mistake to look out for is not applying makeup on a cleansed face.
 It's tempting to skip the washing process in the morning, especially if you've hit the snooze button too often and are late for work or class.
 But the skin needs to be clean before you apply anything to it, including moisturizer.
 This will ensure your makeup isn't sitting on a canvas that's already clogged up and will minimize the risk of potential breakouts in the future.

 Last but not least, always check the expiration date on your makeup!
 You'd be surprised by how many people are using expired makeup products.

-There are many different makeup brands and products you can choose from, and with a little persistence and patience you too can figure out which one suits you best and doesn’t break you out.
+There are many different makeup brands and products you can choose from, and with a little persistence and patience, you too can figure out which one suits you best and won't break you out.